MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-started/register-devices-partner.md

 >This format is only for the Partner process.
 The process for self-registration is documented in [Register devices in Microsoft Managed Desktop yourself](register-devices-self.md).

 >[!IMPORTANT]
->These values must match the manufacturer values from SMBIOS exactly.
-You must also include *Hardware Hash* in the first row (but no value for it in the second row) the trailing comma after the *Serial Number* value in the second row.
+>These values must match the manufacturer values from SMBIOS exactly, including capitalization and special characters.

 - Device manufacturer (example: SpiralOrbit)
 - Device model (example: ContosoABC)